rust-lang/book/src/ch13-00-functional-features.md

 3. Use the `collect` adaptor to consume the iterator and make a new vector.

 That's how we end up with `[2, 3, 4]`.
-As you can see, closures are a very important part of using iterators; they provide the way of customizing the behavior of an iterator adapter like `map`.
+As you can see, closures are a very important part of using iterators; they provide a way of customizing the behavior of an iterator adapter like `map`.

 ### Iterators are Lazy